jqno/equalsverifier/_manual/00-what.md

 First, it creates an instance of your class, without calling the constructor, in the same way that mocking frameworks do.
 This gives an object where all the fields are `0` or `null`.
 If the class isn't final, it also generates a subclass for the class to test with.
 Then, EqualsVerifier invents values for all the fields, and assigns these using reflection.

-EqualsVerifier then calls `equals` and `hashCode` repeatedly on various permutations of these objects to see if they return the values it expects.
+Next, EqualsVerifier calls `equals` and `hashCode` repeatedly on various permutations of these objects to see if they return the values it expects.

 Finally, it also uses reflection to look at the signature of `equals`, to see if it actually overrides `equals` instead of overload it.